ccamel/awesome-ccamel/README.md

 ## TeX

 - [BartoszMilewski/DaoFP](https://github.com/BartoszMilewski/DaoFP) - The Dao of Functional Programming
+- [Vladar4/retrotype](https://github.com/Vladar4/retrotype) - Retrotype aims to replicate the look of old typewriter-made documents while keeping as many benefits of LaTeX as possible.
 - [cosmos/cosmos](https://github.com/cosmos/cosmos) - Internet of Blockchains ⚛
 - [cosmos/ibc](https://github.com/cosmos/ibc) - Interchain Standards (ICS) for the Cosmos network & interchain ecosystem.
 - [jankapunkt/latexcv](https://github.com/jankapunkt/latexcv) - :necktie: A collection of cv and resume templates written in LaTeX.
 Leave an issue if your language is not supported!